vbvr/AppleModemScript-sublime/README.md

 ## Overview

 On the classic Mac OS, dialup modem drivers were really just script files.
-The scripting langage is called Communication Command Language (CCL) and the files are used with Apple Remote Access.
+The scripting langage is called Connection Control Language (CCL) and the files are used with Apple Remote Access.
 This syntax plugin allows the creation and modification of these files much easier.

 ### On Mac OS 9